 - Shapash: Making Machine Learning Models Understandable [Gold Blog]Establishing an expectation for trust around AI technologies may soon become one of the most important skills provided by Data Scientists.
 Significant research investments are underway in this area, and new tools are being developed, such as Shapash, an open-source Python library that helps Data Scientists make machine learning models more transparent and understandable.

-- Top 10 Python Libraries Data Scientists should know in 2021 [Gold Blog]So many Python libraries exist that offer powerful and efficient foundations for supporting your data science work and machine learning model development.
+- Top 10 Python Libraries Data Scientists should know in 2021 [Platinum Blog]So many Python libraries exist that offer powerful and efficient foundations for supporting your data science work and machine learning model development.
 While the list may seem overwhelming, there are certain libraries you should focus your time on, as they are some of the most commonly used today.

-- Know your data much faster with the new Sweetviz Python library [Silver Blog]One of the latest exploratory data analysis libraries is a new open-source Python library called Sweetviz, for just the purposes of finding out data types, missing information, distribution of values, correlations, etc. Find out more about the library and how to use it here.
+- Know your data much faster with the new Sweetviz Python library [Gold Blog]One of the latest exploratory data analysis libraries is a new open-source Python library called Sweetviz, for just the purposes of finding out data types, missing information, distribution of values, correlations, etc. Find out more about the library and how to use it here.

 - 4 Machine Learning Concepts I Wish I Knew When I Built My First Model [Silver Blog]Diving into building your first machine learning model will be an adventure -- one in which you will learn many important lessons the hard way.
 However, by following these four tips, your first and subsequent models will be put on a path toward excellence.